dalab/pboh-entity-linking/README.md

 To run the code, use 'mvn package'.
 The jars will be found in the target/ folder.
 However, it requires various indexes files made from Wikipedia, Crosswikis and the test datasets:

+UPDATE: indexes are now available online : https://polybox.ethz.ch/index.php/s/IOWjGrU3mjyzDSV .
+They are required in various places, but mostly in index/AllIndexesBox.scala .
+The files whose names end in _part* need to be concatenated in one big file without these suffixes before being used.
-UPDATE: indexes are now available online : https://polybox.ethz.ch/index.php/s/IOWjGrU3mjyzDSV Please contact us (octavian.ganea at inf dot ethz dot ch) to receive the required password.
+Please contact us (octavian.ganea at inf dot ethz dot ch) to receive the required password and for other questions you might have.